With 3 bold marks, Indigenous women helped revive a once-banned tradition

 "I feel like I've given them something that my grandmother had taken away from her," she said.

-Since Bergman got her Native Alaskan markings, more and more women have come forward to participate in the practice.
+Since Bergman got her Alaska Native markings, more and more women have come forward to participate in the practice.

 Audio produced for Morning Edition by Jey Born and Aisha Turner.